omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Map by attachment
 - Map by query.

-### Positioning and configuring blocks
+### Position and configure blocks
 #### Normal flow

 Using the Normal flow layout you will have the option with each block to make a number of standard configuration choices by clicking on the gear icon.
-This will deploy the Block layou configuration menu in the righthand drawer, which contains the following options.:
+This will deploy the Block layout configuration menu in the righthand drawer, which contains the following options:

 - If your theme provides one, you can select a template to apply to the block from the dropdown menu
 - The Class input box allows you to type in a specific class to apply styles to the block
-- The Alignment menu allows you to choose Default, Float Left, Float Right or Center alignment for the block
+- The Alignment menu allows you to choose Default, Float Left, Float Right or Center alignment for the block.
+Floating blocks left or right will cause them to occupy a maximum of one-third of the page, and may be smaller, depending on the block's contents.
+For example, a Media embed block with a 200-pixel thumbnail and a short title or caption will only occupy 200 pixels plus padding.
+An HTML block positioned beside the Media embed block will occupy the rest of the width of the page.
 - Background allows you to select from the assets available in the installation to serve as a background image for the block
 - Vertical anchor position allows you to select Default, Top, Center, or Bottom positioning for the background asset
 - Horizontal anchor position allows you to select Default, Left, Center or Right positioning for the background asset